spacetelescope/romanisim/docs/romanisim/parameters.rst

   which to place the given ra/dec
 * the default persistence parameters
 * the default cosmic ray parameters
+* the default gain when CRDS is not used

 These values can be overridden by specifying a yaml config file on the command line to romanisim-make-image.